Lymphedema

 • Sometimes surgical soft-tissue reduction and reconstruction for primary lymphedema

-Preventive measures include avoiding application of heat, vigorous exercise, being sedentary for long periods, and constrictive garments (including blood pressure cuffs) around the affected limb.
-Skin and nail care require meticulous attention; vaccination, phlebotomy, and IV catheterization in the affected limb should be avoided.
+Secondary preventive measures include avoiding application of heat, vigorous exercise, being sedentary for long periods, and constrictive garments (including blood pressure cuffs) around the affected limb (7).
+Skin and nail care require meticulous attention; vaccination, phlebotomy, and IV catheterization in an affected limb should be avoided.

 Pearls & Pitfalls